Cherry Crumble

 1 (20 ounce) can cherry pie fillingPreheat oven to 375 degrees.

 Melt butter or margarine in a small saucepan.
-Remove pan from heat and stir in oats, flour, brown sugar, and salt until a dry, crumbly dough forms.
+Remove pan from heat and stir in oats, flour, brown sugar, cinnamon and salt until a dry, crumbly dough forms.
 Press about 2/3 of the dough into the bottom of 9 inch square pan, making an even layer.

 Spread cherry pie filling in the crust, and sprinkle with remaining crumb mixture.